Regina Safirsztajn: Auschwitz Uprising

 In August 1943, Regina, her sister, her sisters-in-law and their children were deported to Auschwitz where the family was separated.
 Most family members were killed immediately and a few were selected for forced work duty.
 Regina was sentenced to work in the Weichsel-Union-Metalwerke or Union Munitions Plant where she served a forewoman of the gunpowder room.

 Regina joined the resistance while working in the munitions plant.
 She, along with other prisoners including Ala Gertner, sisters Esterka (Ester) and Anna Wajcblum, and Rose Grunapfel Meth smuggled gunpowder out of the factory and gave it to resistance fighter, Roza Robota.
 Roza, a prisoner who worked clothing-detail in Birkenau, then gave the gunpowder to the Sonderkommando, a group of death camp prisoners who were forced to dispose of gas chamber victims in the crematoriums.

-On 7 October 1944, the Sonderkommandos used gunpowder to blow up crematorium IV in Birkenau.
+On 7 October 1944, during Auschwitz Sonderkommando revolt, the Sonderkommandos used gunpowder to blow up crematorium IV in Birkenau.
 Ala, Roza, Ester, and Regina were detained and tortured for their role in the plot.
 The women were publicly hanged at Auschwitz-Birkenau on 5 January 1945.

 Regina's brother Mordechai, who had immigrated to the United States, and her niece, Rose Rechnic (Roza Ickowicz), were Regina's only family members to survive The Holocaust.